AmandaHJLIS/MarcViiew/README.md

 For authoritative documentation and current field definitions, please refer to the MARC 21 Format for Bibliographic Data provided by the Library of Congress.

-For Marcviiew authoritative documentation and current field definitions, please refer to below.
+For Marcviiew authoritative documentation and current field definitions, please refer to [MarcViiew MARC21 Profile](marcviiew-marc-profile.md).

 ## Wiiext